-In spite of the covid19 mania I’m still open during my regular hours,
+In spite of the covid19 mania I’m still open and included Tuesday.

 Bronk’s Knifeworks & Sharpening Service can tune up your cutlery, hair shears or garden tools to exceed the original factory edge and also sharpen a variety of other items as well, such as fabric shears, wood chisels and mower blades.